Are you interested in growing your vegetables? If yes, then planting a vegetable garden should be high on your priority list.

 4. Water well

 Water your plants thoroughly after every rain.
 Do not let them dry out between waterings.
-In fact, water once a day until the soil becomes slightly moist.
+Water once a day until the soil becomes slightly moist.

 5. Make it convenient for you to access

-Placing your garden near the areas you already spend time in helps make sure you don't forget about it.
+Placing your garden near the areas you already spend time in helps ensure you don’t forget about it.
 For example, consider planting a vegetable garden near the house or in the backyard if you have a small yard.

 A large garden requires more space, so think about what else you could grow there.
 For example, you could plant herbs around the kitchen door or try growing vegetables under cover.